Dating a Psychic Medium

-Third thought - Dating is pretty much dating - no matter what you do for a living or what your uniqueness is.
+Dating is pretty much dating - no matter what you do for a living or what your uniqueness is.
 We all have things we’re afraid to share others.
 We all have things that cause us to feel vulnerable.
-And psychic mediums, just have one extra thing - we can see dead people.
+And if the person you're dating is a psychic medium, they just have one extra thing to add to the table.

 11 Things to Know When Dating a Psychic Medium

 1. It’s not just about a profession - it’s about who we are.

 Being a psychic medium is more than just a job, it’s a core element of who we are.
 It defines our life views.
 Our perspectives on culture and society.
 Our understanding of the universe and how the world works.
 And it affects our relationship with you.

 It affects our feelings on time, intention, loving, hating, truly caring for and the relative importance of all things.

 It affects how we feel about living in cities and why people behave badly.
 It affects everything about how we operate and how we expect for others in our lives to operate as well.

 So while you may be able to turn off your 9-5 job, we may not ever fully be able to just ‘quit being psychic’ for a minute.
 It’s always kind of there.
 You'll have to accept that.